Myanmar protests (2021–present): Media blackout

 Since the coup on 1 February 2021, authorities have blocked popular news channels, including free-to-air channels like the Democratic Voice of Burma and Mizzima TV, as well as foreign news channels, including CNN from the United States, NHK from Japan, and the BBC from the United Kingdom.
 On 7 February, the regime also blocked The New York Times, The Wall Street Journal, The Economist and two wire services, the Associated Press and Reuters.
 A Myanmar Press Council representative has expressed concern over the future of freedom of the press in the country, the public's right to access information, and the future of Myanmar's nascent news organisations.
 Satellite dishes have been banned in certain regions from early March to prevent access to foreign media.

 Domestic privately owned radio and TV stations have been suspended, with only entertainment permitted to be broadcast.

 Several journalists and reporters have been attacked while reporting at pro-military demonstrations, and others including Associated Press journalist Thein Zaw have been arrested and charged under a public order law with a maximum penalty of three years in prison, punishing anyone who "causes fear among the public, knowingly spreads false news, or agitates directly or indirectly for a criminal offense against a government employee", with the penalty having been increased by the junta from two years in February; on 24 March 2021, Thein Zaw was released from Insein Prison near Yangon, with all charges dropped.

 On 9 March 2021, five independent media outlets Mizzima, Democratic Voice of Burma (DVB), Khit Thit Media, Myanmar Now and 7Day News were shut down after their licences were revoked by the military; the previous day, Myanmar Now was raided by police, with computers, parts of their data server, and equipment seized.

 On 2 April 2021, eleven individuals were arrested in Yangon for answering questions by a CNN television crew which had received permission to report in Myanmar.

+In August 2024 CNN published its research that despite the government's control over the media, social media is the main platform used by those who have reached dire economic situation.
+Many individuals' resort to extreme measures, including participating in the illicit trade of human organs online.
+People frequently advertise their intention to sell organs on social media, leading to a continuous cycle where families repeatedly resort to these sales as their financial resources dwindle.